James Levine: Metropolitan Opera

 Levine made his Metropolitan Opera debut a few weeks before he turned 28, on June 5, 1971, leading a June Festival performance of Puccini's Tosca.
 After further appearances with the company, he was named its principal conductor in February 1972.
 He became its music director in 1975.
 In 1983, he served as conductor and musical director for the Franco Zeffirelli screen adaptation of Verdi's La Traviata, which featured the Met orchestra and chorus members.
 He became the company's first artistic director in 1986, and relinquished the title in 2004.
 In 2005, Levine's combined salary from the Boston Symphony Orchestra and the Met made him the highest-paid conductor in the country, at $3.5 million.

 During Levine's tenure, the Metropolitan Opera orchestra expanded its activities into recording and concert series for the orchestra and chamber ensembles from the orchestra at Carnegie Hall.
 Levine led the Metropolitan Opera on many domestic and international tours.
 For the 25th anniversary of his Met debut, Levine conducted the world premiere of John Harbison's The Great Gatsby, commissioned for the occasion.
 On his appointment as general manager of the Met, Peter Gelb emphasized that Levine was welcome to remain as long as he wanted to direct music there.
 Levine was paid $2.1 million by the Met in 2010.

 Following a series of injuries that began with a fall, Levine's health problems led to his withdrawal from many Metropolitan Opera engagements.
 After a May 2011 performance of Wagner's Die Walküre, Levine formally withdrew from all engagements at the Met.
 After two years of physical therapy, he returned to conducting with a May 2013 concert with the Metropolitan Opera Orchestra at Carnegie Hall.
 On September 25, 2013, Levine conducted his first Met performance since May 2011, in a revival production of Mozart's Così fan tutte.
 He was scheduled to conduct three productions at the opera house and three at Carnegie Hall in the 2013–14 season.

 On April 14, 2016, Met management announced that Levine would step down from his position as music director at the end of the 2015–16 season.
 The Met paid him $1.8 million for the 2015–16 season.
 He assumed the new title of Music Director Emeritus, which he held until December 2017, when in the wake of allegations that he had sexually abused four young men, the Met suspended its relationship with him and canceled all his scheduled performances with the company.

+In all, he conducted 2,577 performances at the Met, more than any other conductor and second only to tenor Charles Anthony for the most appearances with the company by an individual artist.